CoinLedger Review 2026

 Overview

-I have been testing CoinLedger (formerly CryptoTrader.Tax) since 2021, and honestly, it remains my go-to recommendation for anyone new to crypto taxes.
-After importing transactions from Coinbase, Robinhood, and a Ledger wallet during my testing, the whole process took about 15 minutes.
-The interface feels almost too easy compared to competitors like Koinly or CoinTracker.
-What really sets CoinLedger apart is the TurboTax integration - you can export your Form 8949 data and import it directly without manually entering hundreds of transactions.
-Why spend a whole weekend wrestling with spreadsheets when this can handle it in minutes?
-Founded in Atlanta in 2018, they have processed over $70 billion in transactions for more than 500,000 users, so you are not dealing with some fly-by-night operation.
+CoinLedger (formerly CryptoTrader.Tax) is a beginner-friendly crypto tax platform that consistently ranks among the top recommendations for anyone new to crypto taxes.
+Importing transactions from Coinbase, Robinhood, and a Ledger wallet typically takes around 15 minutes.
+The interface is notably simpler than competitors like Koinly or CoinTracker.
+What really sets CoinLedger apart is the TurboTax integration - users can export Form 8949 data and import it directly without manually entering hundreds of transactions.
+Founded in Atlanta in 2018, the platform has processed over $70 billion in transactions for more than 500,000 users.

 Best For